Lesson of the Day 8

 Practical Life Skills

-Montessori Jars is a great hands-on activity to help with life skills and sensorial learning.
+Montessori Jars i s a great hands-on activity to help with life skills and sensorial learning.
 If you have trouble screwing the lid back on just unscrew the lid until it grabs the treads of the jar.

 Early Reading Skills